Installation guide

 gradle wrapper

-file using following content (or similar):
+then you add gradle.build file using following content (or similar):

 plugins {